 - How much time would you spend socializing?
 What sorts of people would you socialize with?

 - How much time would you spend on hobbies?
-What might these hobbies be (making sure to choose things that wouldn’t grow boring to you)?
+What might these hobbies be (making sure to choose things that wouldn’t grow boring over the years)?

-- How much time would you spend doing altruistic things (keeping in mind that altruism increases both our sense of fulfillment and raises our mood)?
+- How much time would you spend doing altruistic things (keeping in mind that altruism increases both our sense of fulfillment and raises our mood, in addition to its direct benefits on the world)?
 Who would you be helping in this time?

 - How many hours would you spend at work (keeping in mind that this job must support the lifestyle of your ideal week plus give you sufficient savings)?
 What would you want your hours spent at work to be like (being realistic about what you could get paid to do)?
-What sort of tasks would you be doing and what sort of people would you be working with?
+What sort of tasks would you be doing and what sort of people would you be working with that would be good for you, week to week?

 - What would your romantic life be like?
-How much time would your romantic life involve each week, and how would that time be spent?
+How would time with a romantic partner be spent?

 Once you have determined what your ideal ordinary week would be like, consider how you can nudge your current life in that direction.
 What are you doing more of than would be your ideal, and what are you doing less of?
 Can you cut back on the former and increase the latter?

-Rather than thinking just in terms of what milestones you want to achieve in your life, think about what you want your daily existence to consist of.
-Based on what you know about yourself, think about how you can fill your hours so that you regularly have a positive mood and a feeling of satisfaction.
+Milestones are important and worthwhile.
+But rather than thinking just in terms of what milestones you want to achieve in your life, think also about what you want your daily existence to consist of.
+Based on what you know about yourself, think about how you can fill your hours so that you regularly have a positive mood and a feeling of real satisfaction.
 Figure out what your ideal ordinary week would be like, and then ask yourself what you can change today to make your life more like that ideal.

 Influences: Kenneth Chen (A Practical Guide to Defining Your Supergoals)